top of page

 I see shiatsu, among its many assorted identities that include trade, profession, art, activism, and craft, as additionally a form of spiritual practice.

 I also come from a family of veterans.
 My paternal grandfather, a colonel in the US Air Force during World War II, in fact gave his life to save others.
-While I am not a warrior, my family’s patriotism has moved me to in effect “draft myself” into a multi-year period of public service, which is in part why I have chosen to work with the Town of Barrington as its resilience planner.
+While I am not a warrior, my family’s patriotism has moved me to in effect “draft myself” into a multi-year period of public service, which is in part why out of graduate school I first chose to work with the town of Barrington, Rhode Island as its resilience planner.

-In this work too, I try to center compassion, presence, and deep listening in all I do.
-Each morning when I arrive at Town Hall, I aspire to dedicate my time to the people of Barrington; and over the course of the day I try to stop, recenter the mind, contemplate emptiness, and begin anew.
-I seek to joyfully let go of ego and be of service.
+In my climate resilience work too, I try to center compassion, presence, and deep listening in all I do, and seek to joyfully let go of ego and be of service.

 Advancing climate resilience and adaptation can be complicated, and as such I draw on my holistic training to build useful syntheses and seek out more graceful avenues towards systemic change.
 I have much to learn, and I value my mentors.
 I view the many challenges of this work as opportunities for learning and growth.